About Corinne McSpedon, senior editor

 The widespread dissemination of such information during the current crisis has been facilitated by the near-omnipresence of social media.
 This month’s Ethical Issues column in AJN focuses on the way some nurses are engaging in misinformation about COVID on social media (and other) platforms.
 In “Nurses Spreading Misinformation” (free until January 15), author Pamela Grace, PhD, RN, FAAN, argues that immediate action and education are needed.

-“Correcting unethical behavior on social media is […]
+“Correcting unethical behavior on social media is an urgent […]

 2022-01-05T12:00:17-05:00January 5th, 2022|Nursing|2 Comments